Skip to main content

 • UK Ancestry

-• People seeking asylum who have been granted permission to work can only undertake roles on the Immigration Salary List
+• asylum seekers who are granted permission to work are limited to jobs on the Immigration Salary List

 Who does not have the right to work